OuhscBbmc/redcap-migration/migration-to-new-server.md

   * Make sure every waypoint is secure as the files jump between machines.
   * Remember to remove PHI files from all intermediary stops.

-Separate "Upgrade" step and "Migrate" step {Thomas}
+Separate "Upgrade" step and "Migrate" step 🥋
 ------------

 * Reason: don't change two things at once to help isolate & address subtle problems.